Gapur/react-native-twilio-chat/README.md

   React Native Twilio Chat
 </h1>

-Build a Chat App with Twilio and React-Native
+Build a Twilio-Powered Chat App Using React Native

-Best Practices Using Twilio Programmable Chat
+Quickly get started with a Twilio Programmable Chat

 Twilio Programmable Chat makes it easy for you to add chat features into your web and mobile apps without building or scaling a real-time chat backend.
 Chat has all the necessary APIs and features to integrate with your business logic to ensure you are in control.